jeppefrandsen/jeppefrandsen/README.md

-## 👋 Hi.
+## Hi 👋.
 My name is Jeppe Frandsen 🤓

+I'm a 40 year old software architect/developer from Denmark developing everything from bootloaders to applications in C/C++.
+Did I mention I :heart: GitHub?

-Please ⭐ this repository to help me get the counter below updated 🤩.
-It might take a minute or two to change 😊
+I will be grateful if you could ⭐ this repository and help me get the counter below updated 🥰.
+It might take a couple of minutes to update depending on your browser.

 <p align="center">
     <img width="75" height="75" src="https://dl.dropboxusercontent.com/s/8377bdbe1abl2t7/star.png?dl=0"></img>